Recording Prep Checklist

 Having your song structure sorted - e.g. knowing how many bars the intro is, the order of the verses, choruses and bridges, how the song finishes etc.

 Working out the instrumental arrangement for the song.
-It is important to come into the studio on recording day having a solid idea of how you want everything to go.
-Of course things can change as the song develops in the studio.
+It is important to come into the studio on recording day having a solid idea of how you want everything to sound and flow.
+Of course, things can change as the song develops in the studio.
 But don't come in with just some chords on acoustic guitar and expect to walk out with a full band production of perfectly written and recorded parts.
-It is possible to have a producer work these parts out for you, but this should be done in the pre-production stage.
-If you're feeling unsure about the arrangement or any parts of the process, talk to the engineer before recording day if possible.
+It is of course possible to hire a producer to work these parts out for you, but this should be discussed in the pre-production stage prior to coming into the studio for your actual recording.
+Similarly, if you're just feeling a bit unsure about the arrangement or any parts of the process, talk to the engineer before recording day where possible.

 Tell the engineer which instruments you will be looking to record during the session prior to the day of recording.
-This will give them a chance to have microphones/tracks in sessions ready to go.
+This will give them a chance to have microphones and tracks in the sessions ready to go for you.

 The thought of recording pre-production demos of your songs may be daunting.
 You may even be worried it'll cost too much money.
-Realistically though, most people these days can probably record a good enough demo for the purposes of pre-production for free and by yourself.
+Realistically though, most people these days can probably record a good enough demo for the purposes of pre-production for free and without the need to hire somebody to do them for you.
 Even if it is just using Garage Band on an iPad, that will be more than enough.
 The main point is though - the more effort you put into pre-production, the smoother your recording will be and the happier you'll be at the end of the day with your songs.

 Ensure that your guitar has new or relatively new strings on it and that the action is correct - there's nothing worse than getting your guitar perfectly in tune only to play the first chord and have it sound horrible due to poor intonation of the guitar.
-Take it to the shop before recording if this is you!
+Take it to the shop to get it set up properly before recording if this is you!
 It's also always wise to have a spare set of strings on hand in case you break one during recording.

 Note: bass guitars do not necessarily need new strings before a recording - this can sometimes make them too bright.
 If they're feeling too old leading up to a recording though, consider putting new ones on a few weeks before the recording session.
 This will give them time to settle down a little.